ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 terminals on your local computer.

 **How to Access GitHub:** Similar to the cluster, Git commands are written into a terminal to access the repositories and push edits.
-On our team, most PC folks use Git Bash which automatically installs with downloading Git.
+On our team, most Windows folks use Git Bash which automatically installs with downloading Git.
 However, some prefer the Windows Subsystem for Linux (WSL) for it's user interface and tools.